 How to go paperless at work.

 Whenever possible opt for paperless document solutions that reduce the amount of paper consumption.
-Think green solutions for business which can be effective methods to save money.
+Think of green solutions for businesses that can be effective methods to save money.

 Under certain situations, the option of a true Paperless office may not be possible in every department.
 But where ever possible embrace the paperless office as a method to save money.